R-Suite/ServiceConnect-CSharp/README.md

 ##### 3. Receive your message

-Again, in the standard command line ```Main``` method we start the bus.
+Again,  we start the bus in the standard command line ```Main``` method.
 This time, however, with ```var bus = Bus.Initialize(config => config.SetEndPoint("YourConsumer"));```.
 Because the method initialize can also take a single lambda/action parameter for custom configuration, we explicitly set the name of the receiving endpoint to "YourConsumer".

 ```c#
 public class Program